jj-soares/Page-login-Dark/README.md

  # Roadmap

-   <p>Innovative design and with a lot of didactics, this project helped me a lot to challenge and want to improve every day more!!</p>
+   <p>Innovative design and with a lot of didactics, this project helped me a lot to challenge and want to improve every day more, and with Responsiveness for all types of screens !!</p>

  # Technologies